The Purpose of IRS Form 5071C

 The website and number are only for tax return identification purposes.
 Neither option can help you with tax refund status or other issues.

 You'll need several forms of identification on hand when you contact the IRS.
 They'll ask you to provide your Social Security number, your driver's license number if you have one, and a copy of your birth certificate.
-The IRS will likely ask you questions about last year's tax return, such as what your adjusted gross income was, for further proof that you really are you.
+The IRS will likely ask you questions about last year's tax return, such as what your adjusted gross income was, for further proof that you are you.

 What Happens With the Return?